souch/SMP/README.md

 ### Credits

 Lot's of time saved thanks to Sue Smith's [tutorials on creating a Music Player on Android](http://code.tutsplus.com/tutorials/create-a-music-player-on-android-project-setup--mobile-22764).

-Some icons done by Daniele De Santis (Creative Commons (Attribution 3.0 Unported)), found on iconfinder.com.
+Use some icons done by Daniele De Santis (Creative Commons (Attribution 3.0 Unported)), found on iconfinder.com.

 ### License